Updated: June 11, 2019

 “Yes, that’s the plan.
 But every day’s really a struggle.
 What can I do?”

-Instantly, I remembered a time when I had a job that I hated, and I had to drag myself out of bed each morning back then, just to go to work.
+Instantly, I remembered a time when I had a job that I didn’t like, and I had to drag myself out of bed each morning back then, just to go to work.

 I wanted to quit so bad but I can’t afford it, for I was deep in credit card debts, paying for several loans, and helping my parents put my two brothers through college.